Hickory, North Carolina

 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

-Lenoir-Rhyne University provides a rich liberal arts foundation with 53 undergraduate majors and 30 graduate degree programs as well as its first doctoral program—the doctor of nursing practice—which launched in fall 2018.
+Lenoir-Rhyne University provides a rich liberal arts foundation with more than 50 undergraduate majors and more than 30 graduate degree programs as well as its first doctoral program—the doctor of nursing practice—which launched in fall 2018.

 Classes are taught by highly qualified and experienced faculty passionate about teaching.
 Class sizes are small, with a student-to-faculty ratio of 13:1, to allow for individualized attention.
 The challenging academic coursework is supported by internships, mentor opportunities, work study, and study abroad programs.